windmill-labs/windmilldocs/docs/deploy_gh_gl.md

-# Deploy from GitHub / GitLab
+# Version control from GitHub / GitLab

 At https://github.com/windmill-labs/windmill-sync-example you'll find an example repo that demonstrate how to use a github repo as source of truth for part or all of your Windmill workspace.